Rebecca Traister: Awards and recognition

+In 2018, Traister won a National Magazine Award for Columns and Commentary.
+She has been nominated for three other National Magazine Awards.

+Traister was the winner of the 2016 Hillman Prize for Opinion and Analysis Journalism.

 Traister received a "Making Trouble / Making History Award" from the Jewish Women's Archive in 2012 at its annual luncheon.
-Longtime activist Gloria Steinem was the presenter.
+The award was presented by Gloria Steinem.

 Also in 2012, Traister won a Mirror Award for Best Commentary in Digital Media for two essays that appeared in Salon ("'30 Rock' Takes on Feminist Hypocrisy–and Its Own," and "Seeing 'Bridesmaids' is a Social Responsibility"), and one that was published in The New York Times ("The Soap Opera Is Dead!
 Long Live The Soap Opera!").

 Personal life

-In 2011, Traister married Darius Wadia, a public defender in Brooklyn.
+In 2011, Traister married Darius Wadia, a public defender.
 The couple live in New York, with their two daughters.